Darth-Knoppix/houdini-css-paint/README.md

 # A look at Houdini CSS Paint Api

-As of November 2018, *This works best on* Chrome and Opera.
+As of November 2020, *This works best on* Chrome and Opera.
+Still not ready on Firefox.

 To see if this has changed, take a look at [Is Houdini Ready Yet](https://ishoudinireadyyet.com/).